Community Reinvestment Act (CRA)

 State Farm Bank® strives to exceed the requirements of the Community Reinvestment Act (CRA), created to encourage financial institutions to meet the credit and banking needs of entire communities — including low and moderate income (LMI) areas and individuals consistent with safe and sound banking operations.
 The CRA provides a framework for banks and community organizations to work together to meet these needs.
 According to the CRA regulation, the definition of community development includes:

 - Affordable housing (including multi-family rental housing) for LMI individuals

 - Activities that promote economic development by financing small businesses or small farms

 - Activities that revitalize or stabilize LMI geographic areas

 State Farm Bank falls under the CRA regulatory guidelines established by the Office of the Comptroller of the Currency (OCC).
-The bank's performance is reviewed by the OCC every 24 to 36 months.
+The bank's performance is reviewed by the OCC about every 36 months.